MOTOÏ

 A Michelin Plate, Tabelog Bronze-awarded French restaurant in a Taisho-era machiya in central Kyoto, MOTOÏ blends French and Chinese technique with Kyoto seasonal customs.
 Dinner averages JPY 30,000–39,999 per person.
 Private rooms seat 2–8.
 Reservation-only, closed Wednesdays and Thursdays — book 2–3 weeks ahead for weekend slots.

 The most common mistake visitors make with MOTOÏ is approaching it as a straight French tasting menu experience in the mold of what you'd find in Paris or even Tokyo.
 It isn't.
-Chef Motoi Maeda trained across both Chinese and French kitchens, and the prix fixe menus at this Nakagyo Ward address apply Kyoto customs to that dual foundation — which means you may encounter Sichuan-inflected technique sitting alongside classically French construction, or seasonal festival elements woven into courses without announcement.
-If you're looking for faithful European French cuisine, book [L'Effervescence — French in Tokyo](https://www.joinpearl.co/restaurants/leffervescence-tokyo-restaurant) instead.
+Chef Motoi Maeda trained across both Chinese and French kitchens, the prix fixe menus at this Nakagyo Ward address apply Kyoto customs to that dual foundation — which means you may encounter Sichuan-inflected technique sitting alongside classically French construction, or seasonal festival elements woven into courses without announcement.
+If you're looking for faithful European French cuisine, book L'Effervescence — French in Tokyo instead.
 If you want to understand what Kyoto-rooted modern French actually tastes like, MOTOÏ is the right answer.

-Opened in January 2012 and operating from a remodelled Taisho-era machiya house in central Kyoto, MOTOÏ has held a Michelin Plate designation (2024, 2025) and earned Tabelog Bronze every year from 2018 through 2026 , one of the longer continuous Bronze runs on that platform.
-Its Tabelog score sits at 4.08–4.09, and it was selected for the Tabelog French WEST "Top 100" in 2021, 2023, and 2025.
+Its Tabelog score sits at 4.08–4.09, it was selected for the Tabelog French WEST "Top 100" in 2021, 2023, 2025.
 Opinionated About Dining ranked it #415 in Japan in 2025 (up from #385 in 2024).
-The credentials are real, and they've been consistent for over a decade.
-Google reviewers rate it 4.5 across 320 reviews.
+The credentials are real, they've been consistent for over a decade.
 This is a reliable choice, not a speculative one.

 For special occasions, the private room situation here is more practical than at most Kyoto restaurants in this price tier.
 MOTOÏ seats 32 in total, configured across eight four-person tables plus a back room that takes up to eight guests.
-Private room availability covers groups of 2, 4, 6, and 8 , which means couples and small parties aren't locked out.
+Private room availability covers groups of 2, 4, 6, 8, which means couples and small parties aren't locked out.
 The trade-off: if you cancel a private room reservation within three days, a 100% cancellation fee applies.
 No flexibility there.
 For a birthday dinner or a business meal where conversation matters, the private room justifies the planning effort.
-Compare this to the main room, which the venue describes as a relaxing, spacious-seating environment with a courtyard view , that setting is genuinely good for a couple or small group that doesn't need full enclosure.
+Compare this to the main room, which the venue describes as a relaxing, spacious-seating environment with a courtyard view, that setting is genuinely good for a couple or small group that doesn't need full enclosure.
 If your party is 4–8 and the occasion warrants it, request the private room when booking.
 For 2, the main room facing the courtyard is arguably the better experience.

 Budget realistically: Tabelog lists dinner at JPY 20,000–29,999 per person, but review-based averages push dinner to JPY 30,000–39,999.
 Lunch runs JPY 10,000–14,999 by list price, with reviews averaging JPY 20,000–29,999.
 Add a 10% service charge.
 Credit cards are accepted (Visa, Mastercard, JCB, Amex, Diners).
 Electronic money and QR code payments are not.
 No parking is available on-site.

 Booking is reservation-only with no walk-in option.
-Difficulty is rated easy relative to Kyoto's hardest tables, but this is still a 32-seat restaurant with a loyal following , book 2–3 weeks ahead for weekday dinner, further in advance for weekend slots.
+Difficulty is rated easy relative to Kyoto's hardest tables, but this is still a 32-seat restaurant with a loyal following, book 2–3 weeks ahead for weekday dinner, further in advance for weekend slots.
 Contact directly via phone at 075-231-0709 or through the restaurant's website at kyoto-motoi.com.

 Within Kyoto's small cluster of serious Western-cuisine restaurants, MOTOÏ occupies a distinct position. anpeiji, Droit, Hiramatsu Kodaiji, La Biographie···, and la bûche all operate in the same Western-in-Kyoto space, but MOTOÏ's decade-plus consistency and its specific Sino-French hybrid framing make it a different proposition from any of them.
 It's worth comparing against HAJIME in Osaka if you're building a Kansai itinerary and considering where to allocate your highest-spend meal: HAJIME plays at a higher technical and price register, so if maximum ambition is the goal, route your special dinner there.
 MOTOÏ is the right call when you want Kyoto character in the room and on the plate, without the full outlay of a three-star experience.